THE CEMETERY PHOTOS

 This is the "new" Garden of Remembrance which Colin Arkwright had intended to offer as part of his business venture.
 Unfortunately, no record of any interments or scatterings which Colin may have organised have so far been discovered, but it is believed that records of such interments and scatterings did exist.

 From this photograph, and the drawings which were based on it, the subsequent confusion about the location of the original Garden of Remembrance is evident.
-However, as Owner, Colin Arkwright, should have had access to the sale documents, hospital records, location maps and former staff, in order to clarify the exact location of the original Garden of Remembrance, but for whatever reason he appears to have either been unaware of the true location, or chose to ignore it preferring instead, a new location for his development.
+However, as Owner, Colin Arkwright, should have had access to the sale documents, hospital records, location maps and former staff, in order to clarify the exact location of the original Garden of Remembrance, but for whatever reason he appears to have either been unaware of its existence and true location, or chose to ignore it preferring instead, a new location for his development.

 The C of E and R C Chapels